Instruments and Teachers

 - Renaissance reeds, recorder / Bernhard Stilz

-In case you want to discuss suitable program or you have questions regarding the course contents, please contact the organizers.
+In case you want to discuss suitable program or you have questions regarding the course contents, or want to hire an instrument, please contact the organizers.
 We will give you the contact information of your teacher.

 The flute class concentrates on different aspects of baroque traverse flute playing.
 The flute teacher teaches recorder playing, as well.

-SINI VAHERVUO Traverso and recorder player Sini Vahervuo teaches in the Tampere Music Academy, Käpylä Music School and the senior project of the Finnish Baroque Orchestra as well as privately.
-She is interested in the learning processes of people of different ages and attempts to take these into account in her work.
-In October she published a preliminary textbook for recorder players.
+SINI VAHERVUO Traverso and recorder player SINI VAHERVUO teaches at the Tampere Music Academy, at Käpylä Music School and the senior section of the Finnish Baroque Orchestra, as well as giving private lessons.
+She is interested in the learning processes of people of different ages and seeks to take these into account in her work.
+In October 2018 she published a preliminary textbook (in Finnish) for recorder players.

-Sini actively gives concerts both as a soloist and in different ensembles such as Ensemble Nylandia and renaissance recorder ensemble Q Consort.
-Her dearest – and self-developed - projects at the moment are ”The most beautiful baroque Christmas songs” and ”Aallotar” -solo recitals by a water.
+Sini is an active concert performer both as a soloist and in different ensembles such as Ensemble Nylandia and renaissance recorder ensemble Q Consort.
+She is currently working on the two projects closest to her heart, which she has developed herself, entitled “The most beautiful baroque Christmas songs” and ”Aallotar” (solo recitals by the water).

-Sini graduated as Master of Music in Sibelius Academy where she studied in the early music class with Petra Aminoff, Rabbe Forsman and Jari S. Puhakka as her teachers.
-Traverso training she has acquired in the Metropolia University of Applied Sciences with Pauliina Fred as her teacher.
-Sini enhances the position of early music in the Finnish cultural scene by organizing the Café Baroque events together with her husband Matias Häkkinen and acting as the secretary of the Finnish Recorder Society.
+Sini graduated as Master of Music at the Sibelius Academy where she attended the early music classes of Petra Aminoff, Rabbe Forsman and Jari S. Puhakka.
+She studied traverso at the Metropolia University of Applied Sciences in Helsinki with Pauliina Fred.
+Sini and her husband, harpsichordist Matias Häkkinen, promote early music on the Finnish cultural scene by organizing events for the arts association Café Baroque.
+She is also the secretary of the Finnish Recorder Society.